International Financial Institutions and Policy

 - Gain some insight into the roles of the developed and the developing countries in managing the financial institutions of the world economy.

 - Improve their ability to gather information and enhance their essay-writing.

 The module will encourage independent enquiry, communication skills and will contribute to professional working abillity.
 It will thus develop students' academic skills and enhance their employability.

 Feedback for this module will occur through class meetings where we will go over the answers to problem sets and where you will be able to ask questions about your own method of solution; answers that will be posted on the website for the module that will give you written guidance on the appropriate method to approach the problems, assignments, and tests; and office hours where any additional questions can be addressed.

 You should be sure that you use these methods to understand how to improve your own performance.
 For modules including a term paper, the term paper will be returned with individualised feedback that addresses what the marking criteria are and how you could improve your own work.

-2 lecture hours per week in one term.
+- Two lecture hours per week, in one term.

 Assessment items, weightings and deadlines

 |Coursework / exam

 ||Main exam: In-Person, Open Book, 120 minutes during Summer (Main Period)